SeedFinding/mc_terrain_java/README.md

-# TerrainUtils
+# Minecraft terrain

-A library to provide terrain generation, supports only 1.14+ for now
+A dead simple library to simulate Minecraft terrain in pure Java, supports only 1.14+ for now

 ## Usage